19hours/sg-statutes/Acts/Income Tax Act.md

 (c) sourcing for and deciding on financing for its acquisition;

-(d) awarding contracts, entering into alliances, or deciding on pooling, in respect of it;
+(d) awarding contracts, entering into alliances or deciding on pooling in respect of it;

-[Act 39 of 2017 wef 22/02/2010]

 (e) securing its employment or its cargo;

-(f) planning its route and tonnage, including the issuance of voyage instructions;
+(f) planning its route and tonnage;

-[Act 39 of 2017 wef 22/02/2010]

-(g) appointing a ship manager, ship agent or stevedore for it;
+(g) appointing a ship manager or ship agent for it;

-[Act 39 of 2017 wef 22/02/2010]

-(h) collecting or arranging for the collection of freight, charter hire, or other payment in exchange for its use;
+(h) collecting freight in exchange for its use;

-[Act 39 of 2017 wef 22/02/2010]

 (i) arranging insurance for it;

-(j) undertaking crew-related matters for it, including the provision of qualified crew, the appointment of a crew manager, the provision of crew training or the arrangement of crew insurance;
+(j) undertaking crew related matters such as the appointment of a crew manager;

-[Act 39 of 2017 wef 22/02/2010]

-(k) arranging or supervising dry-docking, repair, overhaul, alteration, maintenance or lay-up of it;
+(k) arranging dry-docking or ship repairs or overhaul;

-[Act 39 of 2017 wef 22/02/2010]

-(l) ensuring that it is adequately equipped with supplies, provisions, spares, stores and lubricating oil;
+(l) ensuring that it is adequately equipped with supplies, provisions, spares and stores;

-[Act 39 of 2017 wef 22/02/2010]

 (m) supervising its construction, conversion or registration;

-(n) liaising with the relevant competent authorities or bodies on safety and manning requirements for it and any other similar matters;
+(n) liaising with the relevant competent authorities or bodies on ship safety and manning requirements and other similar matters;

-[Act 39 of 2017 wef 22/02/2010]

 “shipping enterprise” means any company owning or operating Singapore ships or foreign ships;

-“Singapore ship” means a ship in respect of which a certificate of registry, other than provisionally, has been issued under the Merchant Shipping Act and its registry is not closed or deemed to be closed or suspended;
+“Singapore ship” means a ship in respect of which a certificate of registry (other than a provisional certificate of registry) has been issued under the Merchant Shipping Act and its registry is not closed or deemed to be closed or suspended;

+[Act 2 of 2016 wef 11/04/2016]

 “special purpose company”, in relation to a shipping enterprise, means a company that is wholly owned by the shipping enterprise and whose only business or intended business is the operation of Singapore ships.